 #3 You May Not be Permitted to Drive into Certain Countries

-Some companies may forbid you from driving into specific countries, typically those than are not in the EU.
+Some companies may forbid you from driving into specific countries.
 Countries that can make this list are Croatia, Serbia, Bosnia & Herzegovina, Albania, and Montenegro.
 However, these rules are always changing and can be very particular to certain rental companies.

 #4 Make Sure you have an International Drivers Permit